-Driving in VietnamiStockphoto
+Driving in Vietnam?

 Vietnam is a breathtaking country with loads to offer its visitors and inhabitants.
 It will probably not take you long to adjust to the balanced life of a Vietnamese resident.
 However, if you are planning on driving in Vietnam, you should be aware of several local driving habits, which may perhaps seem a bit erratic.

-The preferred means of driving in Vietnam are motorcycles or bicycles.
-Some expatriates might be a bit surprised or even intimidated by the seeming lack of rules in using those.
-Those sticking to cars when driving in Vietnam, and there are quite a few, tend to adapt their motorcycle driving skills and interpretation of traffic rules and apply them to their car.
+Motorcycles and bicycles are the preferred means of transportation in Vietnam, accounting for about 95% of all registered vehicles.
+Some expatriates might be a bit surprised or even intimidated by the seeming lack of rules in using them.
+Those who drive cars tend to adapt their motorcycle driving skills and interpretation of traffic rules and apply them to their car.
 This means that driving in Vietnam is often an incredibly chaotic affair, and accidents happen quite frequently.
-So frequently in fact, that Vietnam is one of the countries with the highest car accident death rates in the world, close behind India and Thailand.
-It is said that the local style of driving in Vietnam claims at least 30 lives per day.
-Most accidents are caused by car drivers and often result in lethal head injuries for cyclists or motorcyclists.
+So frequently in fact, that Vietnam is one of the countries with the highest car accident death rates in the world, and, according to the WHO report using 2013 data, it is only behind Thailand for the death rates in East Asia.

-Although, in this case, it may seem that using a car when driving in Vietnam is safer than being on the receiving end of an accident, it can also be quite frustrating.
+Although, in this case, it may seem that using a car in Vietnam is safer than being on the receiving end of an accident, it can also be quite frustrating.
 It can take vehicles ages to get through the traffic congestion in cities, which can take the speed of driving in Vietnam down to the level of wading through molasses.

-There are quite a few other reasons why it may be more intelligent to scratch the idea of driving in Vietnam completely and learn how to rely on the bus schedule.
+There are quite a few reasons why it may be more intelligent to scrap the idea of driving a car in Vietnam completely and learn how to rely on the bus schedule.
 Alternatively, you could learn to ride a motorbike so as to be able to maneuver around the heavily clogged streets.
 Either way, it cannot be stressed enough that you need to take extreme caution when driving in Vietnam, no matter the vehicle.
 Many expats even advise hiring a driver along with a car in order to avoid operating in the dangerous traffic yourself.

-When driving in Vietnam’s rural countryside, you should be aware that sharing the road with bicycles, farm animals, and machinery is not uncommon.
+When driving through Vietnam’s rural countryside, you should be aware that sharing the road with bicycles, farm animals, and machinery is not uncommon.